Dhairya1007/Home-Credit-Default-Risk/README_final.md

        If everything goes as planned, your flask app should be up and running on port 5000.
 You can do the following:
        <ul>

-        <li> Go to <b><your ip or localhost>:5000/fetch_data</b> to open up a form which takes the applicant data input.
-You also have to upload
-        a csv file for the previous application data.
-I have incuded an example csv file in the <i> uploads/ <i> folder.
+        Go to **<your ip or localhost>:5000/fetch_data** to open up a form which takes the applicant data input.
+You also have to upload a csv file for the previous application data.
+I have incuded an example csv file in the  uploads/ folder.
 You only need that specific columns.
 I will add an additional file stating what features you need for the current and previous application data for testing.

-        <li> Once you enter all the data and press the <b> Predict </b> button, you will be redirected to a new page which just returns a raw json file with
-        predicted label and probablity value. </li>
+        Once you enter all the data and press the *Predict* button, you will be redirected to a new page which just returns a raw json file with predicted label and probablity value.

        </ul>